Percolation transition for random forests in $d\geq 3$: The bulk renormalisation group flow

-The last renormalisation group map $\Phi_{N}$ satisfies the same bound with {$L^{-\dplus}$} replaced by $1$. \end{theorem} The remainder of this section proves Theorem~\ref{thm:step}, and \emph{throughout the rest of this section the hypotheses of Theorem~\ref{thm:step} will be assumed to hold.} Theorem~\ref{thm:step} is the analogue of \cite{MR3332941,MR3332942} for the four-dimensional weakly self-avoiding walk, but much simpler since (i) we are only working with fermionic variables, and (ii) we are above the lower critical dimension (two for our model).
+Theorem~\ref{thm:step} is the analogue of \cite{MR3332941,MR3332942} for the four-dimensional weakly self-avoiding walk, but much simpler since (i) we are only working with fermionic variables, and (ii) we are above the lower critical dimension (two for our model).
 The factors $L^d$ and $A^\nu$ in the error bounds are harmless.
-On the other hand, it is essential that $O(L^{-\dplus}+A^{-\eta}) < 1$ for $L$ and $A$ large, as this estimate implies that $K$ is \emph{irrelevant} (contracting) in renormalisation group terminology.
+On the other hand, it is essential that $O(L^{-\dplus}+A^{-\eta}) < 1$ for $L$ and $A$ large: this estimate establishes that $K$ is \emph{irrelevant} (contracting) in renormalisation group terminology.

+The remainder of this subsection proves Theorem~\ref{thm:step}.
+Readers not familiar with the use of the renormalisation group might want to skip the somewhat technical proof on a first reading and proceed to Sections~\ref{sec:flow} and~\ref{sec:suscept} to get an idea of how these estimates are used.